xanZ08/docs/core-concepts/transpilers.md

 tns install babel
 ```

 The above command installs the Babel compiler and the `nativescript-dev-babel` npm module as a dev dependencies.
-The latter installs a `prepare` hook into your project, that transpiles your JavaScript files with Babel during build and when live-syncing.
+The latter installs a `prepare` hook into your project that transpiles your JavaScript files with Babel during build and when live-syncing.

 If you want to change the version of the Babel compiler used in your project, simply install the version you want into your project through npm.